esoadamo/thesis/chapters/02 Digital competence framework.md

 In 2016 [[@OECDSkillsBrief]][[@OECDSkills]]  and 2019 [[@OECDSkillsMatter]], the OEDC  has published a report including the population information and communication technologies (ICT) readiness.
 This readiness is represented as a portion of a country's population or OECD average falling into three proficiency levels.
 The levels on the OECD scale and their best-match mappings into the DigiComp proficiency levels are described [[@OECDSkillsMatter]] in `TEX:\autoref{tab:OECDLevel}`.

 For this thesis, I will be using the OECD average level as a point of reference, so this thesis is tailored for a broader audience.
-The presented portion of higher levels of the Czech Republic has more percentage than the average OECD level.
 In the 2015 policy brief, it is shown that roughly 20 % of adults have reached OECD level 2 (DigiComp 3) and 5 % level 3 (DigiComp 6) [[@OECDSkillsBrief]].
 The 2019 publication differentiates between young adults (aged 25-34) and older adults (aged 55-65), where approximately 35 % of younger adults fall into OECD level 2 and 10 % level 3, while for older adults, these numbers are 8 % and 2 % adults respectively.
 With that, we expect a general audience to be of DigiComp competency level 2-3, meaning that most adults can perform autonomous tasks with which they are familiar.

 ```latex
 \begin{landscape}